dylan-foundry/dylanfoundry.org/content/2014-12-limits-of-limited-types.rst

 Refinement types have been implemented in a number of languages over the years. `Liquid Haskell`_ provides an `interesting exploration`_ (`continued`_) of the space.

+Refinement types can be implemented using a SMT (`Statisfiability Modulo Theories`_) solver.
+Some of the existing implementations such as `F7`_ use the `Z3` solver from Microsoft.

 The Pains of Expressiveness
 ===========================